amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 Here we're creating a new instance of `GameDataBuilder`, a central repository of all the game logic that runs periodically during the game runtime.
-Right now it's empty, but soon we will start adding there all sorts of systems and bundles that run our game code.
+Right now it's empty, but soon we will start adding all sorts of systems and bundles to it - which will run our game code.

 That builder is then combined with the game state struct (`Pong`), creating the overarching Amethyst's root object: [Application][ap].
 It binds the OS event loop, state machines,